Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 monitoring certificate issuance in CT requires downloading the entire contents of all logs, which is several terabytes of data at minimum.

-The fundamental purpose for publishing TLS certificates is allow site operators to identify and and revoke those certificates which are mis-issued.
+The fundamental purpose for publishing TLS certificates is to allow site operators to identify and and revoke those certificates which are mis-issued.
 However, revocation systems have historically been plagued by a requirement to "fail open".
 That is, revocation checks would stop being enforced in certain (often,